mjsmyth/abiquo-wiki-examples/README.md

 |subdir | apiexamples | Directory under the project directory where example files are stored |
 |MTversion | 3.2 | Default media type version for the API |

-### Properties related to wiki_updates.json.txt
+### Properties for `update_confluence_pages.py`
-See the specific section about this file below
+These properties are related to how the update script updates the wiki, based on the `wiki_updates.json.txt` file.
-Unless otherwise specified, the pages listed in wiki_updates.json.txt are updated with the corresponding files listed in the same file.
+Also see the specific section about this file below Unless otherwise specified, the pages listed in wiki_updates.json.txt are updated with the corresponding files listed in the same file.
+So it is also possible to modify the behaviour of the script by modifying the file directly, although this is not generally recommended.

 |Property | Example | Description |
 |:-----|:-----|:------|